iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 Each tool and level of abstraction offers its own set of benefits and challenges.
 Your choice should align with your project requirements, team expertise, and the desired level of abstraction.

-_Choose the right tool to reach your goals, don't adapt your goals to fit the tool:_
+_Choose the right tool to reach your goals:_

 - portal and self-service tools for [~~simple kinds of men~~](https://www.youtube.com/watch?v=Mqfwbf3X8SA) end-users
 - scripts for admin tasks
 - native templates for foundational infrastructure
 - state tracking "meta"-tools for specialized teams who know what they are doing

+_And don't adapt your goals to fit the tool._

 Kind regards,
 Your Captain Obvious